liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 : If attestation freshness is required, then the Server MAY present a nonce which then MUST be echoed in the provided attestation.
 In some situations, the nonce will come from a separate RATS Verifier, and therefore needs to be a distinct value from the ACME token.

 attestClaimsHint (optional, list of string)
-: If the Server requires attestation of specific claims or properties in order to issue the requested certificate profile, then it MAY list one or more types of claims from the newly-defined ACME Attest Claims Hints registry defined in {{sec-claimshints}}.
+: If the Server requires attestation of specific claims or properties in order to issue the requested certificate profile, then it MAY list one or more types of claims from the newly-defined ACME Attest Claims Hints registry defined in {{claimshints}}.

 The response sent to the url is: